What is Necrotizing Fasciitis

 - Skin grafts

-- Vacuum-assisted closure that is the foundation of drawing wound edges at place, removing infectious materials, and promote tissue growth in body
+- Vacuum-assisted closure that is the foundation of drawing wound edges at place, removing infectious materials, and promote tissue growth in the body

 After the treatment, your healthcare assistant may also recommend you prosthesis, physical rehabilitation, or psychological and social support.